ugognw/cookiecutter-pylibrary/README.rst

             "no"
       - Enables the use of `setuptools-scm <https://pypi.org/project/setuptools-scm/>`_.
 You can continue using bumpversion_ with this enabled.
-    * - ``allow_tests_inside_package``
-      - .. code:: python

-            "no"
-      - Collect tests that are inside the package (in other works, tests that are installed with the package).

-        The outside of package `tests` directory will still exist and be collected.
     * - ``command_line_interface``
       - .. code:: python